 PC may Slowdown during the Initial Full System Scan

-Whenever Application Whitelisting is Prompting, SecureAPlus is Actually Blocking/Protecting
+Whenever Application Whitelisting is Prompting, SecureAPlus is Blocking/Protecting

-A file, application, or script detected by Application Whitelisting and is prompting the user (in Interactive Mode) is actually still blocked.
-Regardless of a positive or negative diagnosis, at the point of prompting SecureAPlus has succeeded in preventing a potentially harmful file from running/auto-running.
+A file, application, or script detected by Application Whitelisting and is prompting the user (in Interactive Mode) is still blocked.
+Regardless of a positive or negative diagnosis, at the point of prompting SecureAPlus has succeeded in preventing a potentially malicious file from running/auto-running.

-Simply closing the prompt or ignoring it entirely will keep the application blocked, until the “Trust & Run” option is selected or the user manually trusts (right-click and select “Trusted” on the trust level) the file.
+Simply closing the prompt or ignoring it entirely will keep the application blocked until the “Trust & Run” option is selected or the user manually trusts (right-click and choose “Trusted” on the trust level) the file.

 Further Information on Anti-Virus Components Testing